Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 A little quantity of baking soda should be sprinkled over the discoloration.
 Gently massage the area with a gentle, moist cloth; do not scrape.
 To neutralize the alkaline, thoroughly rinse the area with cold water and pat dry with a soft cloth.

 Placing a few carpets or rugs in heavy traffic areas might assist to keep the flooring in good condition.
-It will help keep dust and grime at bay.
+It will help keep dirt and grime at bay.

 You may also place doormats near doorways to encourage guests to wash their shoes or remove them.